bob123456678/TrainControl/Readme.md

 ## Changelog

+* v2.2.8 [Beta]
+    - Minor enhancements to the route editing UI

 * v2.2.7 [9/14/2024]
     - In the graph UI, added a context menu shortcut to add an edge to the last left-clicked node
     - Fixed bug where certain inactive/reversing points would not be hidden when requested